ritikjain1/QsideCapstone25/README.md

-# Act-NOW: Community Health Index Project
+# Act-NOW: Data Mapping Project

 Welcome to the Act-NOW QSIDE student repository!
 This project leverages data science to tackle critical social issues such as the driving forces behind chronic absenteeism.